 Ringkjøbing Landbobank's C+ BFSR is primarily underpinned by the bank's solid financial fundamentals - in particular, good profitability that is higher than its peers, although risk-weighted recurring earning power in 2007 was not as high as in the previous years.
-Other strengths are high operating efficiency and the bank's solid regional positioning.
-The BFSR is constrained by the bank's limited national market share, high credit risk concentration, above-average loan growth in 2006 and 2005, leading to a less seasoned loan portfolio, as well as concentrations in financing niche sectors.
+Other strengths are high operating efficiency, good capital adequacy and the bank's solid regional positioning.
+The BFSR is constrained by the bank's limited national market share, low geographic diversification, high credit risk concentration, as well as concentrations in financing niche sectors.